juan-m-varela/configure-ad/README.md

 From your physical machine, remote desktop into Client-1 and log in using "mydomain.com\max.muko" as the username and "Password1" as the password, then click "Yes" to the prompt.

+Make sure to delete the resource groups in Azure when you are finished with the lab.

 Congratulations!
 You have successfully learned to install and use Active Directory using virtual machines in Microsoft Azure.

 </p>